Filtering Potential Language Friends

 On top of their English not being the best, they could have done a better job of being more specific on how they want their exchange to be, how often they can meet, etc., however, they seem very enthusiastic, “I can teach you Mandarin until we learn all over”, which is a very good thing.

-This person offers help which is the first thing we need to check off in a possible language friend, she/he is, however, too casual about it for my liking, she/he doesn’t say anything about how they can help, how often they want to meet, etc. Also, I can’t get over the fact they didn’t write English and Spanish with a capital e and s respectively, and that she/he also forgot to end his introduction with a full stop.
+This person offers help which is the first thing we need to check off in a possible language friend, he is, however, too casual about it for my liking, he doesn’t say anything about how he can help, how often he wants to meet, etc. Also, I can’t get over the fact he didn’t write English and Spanish with a capital e and s respectively, and that he also forgot to end his introduction with a full stop.
 To me, this is unacceptable as it shows an unnecessary and unjustified lack of meticulousness in only two lines of text.